coveo/source.coveo.com/_posts/2017-09-22-coveo-for-sitecore-hive-what-is-it.md

 And if you don’t know already, the whole framework is [open source](https://github.com/coveo/search-ui) so help yourself if you want something to change.

 Oh, and don’t worry if you are upgrading from 4.0: the legacy component still uses the Coveo JavaScript Framework 1.0.
-You can then upgrade your solution to 4.1 and upgrade your interface to Hive when you are ready.
+You can then upgrade your solution to 4.1 and upgrade your interface to Coveo Hive when you are ready.
 The upgrade guide has been release and is available [here](https://developers.coveo.com/x/QIY9Ag).

 ## So what’s next?